HeyHugo/browser-notification/README.md

 // Notify
 notifier.notify('This is the title.', {body: '...and this is the body'});
 ```

-**browser-notification does just a few things**
-- Look for [browser support](http://caniuse.com/#feat=notifications) and ask for user permission
-- For API simplicity one can always fire `notify()` since in case it's not available it's a just a no-op.
-- If browser tab is already focused `notify()` will not fire a notification.
-- Clicking a notification will focus the browser tab that fired the notification.

 **Note** - The underlying Notifications API for permission is async so if you want to initialize `BrowserNotification` at the same time as firing `notify`, you must first resolve `BrowserNotification.available` -promise to ensure initialization is complete, see API and example below.